 Darren would also make his mark on the small screen, starring in several hit television series, including “The Time Tunnel,” “T.J.
 Hooker,” “Star Trek: Deep Space Nine” and “Melrose Place.”
 In 1987, the versatile entertainer began another phase of his career, this time as a highly in-demand director for television whose credits include several “movies of the week,” and more than 50 television shows ranging from “Melrose Place” and “Beverly Hills 90210” to “Hunter” and “Walker, Texas Ranger.”

-In his recordings, his concert appearances in Atlantic City and Las Vegas, as well as his concerts with world-renowned symphonies across the U.S., including the San Diego Symphony, the Dallas Symphony and the Iowa Symphony, the media has also taken notice of James Darren the singer.
+In his recordings and concert appearances the media has also taken notice of Darren the singer.
 The San Diego Union-Tribune called him a “compendium of coolness, a wizard of with-it-ness.”
 The Chicago Sun-Times said “Darren is as smooth as silk.”

 Actor, director, recording artist – James Darren has made an indelible mark in the entertainment industry.
 And as the song says, the best is yet to come.